aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 9. What is the most promising AI/ML career area in Bangladesh right now?
 10. Are there remote career opportunities in AI/ML in Bangladesh?
 11. What kind of tasks do AI/ML engineers typically perform in Bangladeshi companies?
 12. Is it possible to be an expert in AI, ML, Data Science at a time?
 If possible, what should be the roadmap to prepare thyself for the industry?
-Thank you.

 ---